 - Motorsports trailers

 The best means to safeguard your assets is to track them through every step of the project.
-A GPS tracker allows a company to locate equipment and monitor how it is managed in real-time.
+A Heavy Equipment GPS Tracking Device allows a company to locate equipment and monitor how it is managed in real-time.
 The unit is usually discreetly attached to each piece of equipment and is ruggedized and weatherized resistant.

 The true purpose for the tracking abilities of telematics is loss management.
 A large problem across all industries, theft of heavy equipment can stall a project and cost a company millions of dollars.
 Options like a “starter disable” on GPS tracking technology allows a company to remotely immobilize equipment and prevent further theft.